 ARROW OF LIGHT® CEREMONY

-Cubmaster: Our second year Webelos have brought great honor to Pack _____ as they have climbed the Scouting trail together.
+Cubmaster: Our Arrow of Light Scouts have brought great honor to Pack _____ as they have climbed the Scouting trail together.
 They have worked hard on activity badges and have attained Cub Scouting’s highest award, the Arrow of Light.
-After earning the Arrow of Light, everyone knows that the Cub Scout is ready to become a Boy Scout.
+After earning the Arrow of Light, everyone knows that the Cub Scout is ready to become a Scout.
 The Arrow of Light is given in recognition of your accomplishments as you graduate from Cub Scouting.

 Each one of you has an Arrow of Honor that has been given to you by the Pack.
 This arrow will help you to remember the fun and hard work you have had as a Cub Scout.
 (Read if the arrows are striped)

 The colored bands honor your individual ranks and achievements.
-Orange is for Tiger; Black for Bobcat; Red for Wolf; Green for Bear; Silver and Gold for Arrow Points, Blue for Webelos, White is for Webelos achievements, Purple for World Conservation, Tan for the Religious Award and the band of Yellow represents the Arrow of Light Award.
+Dark Blue for Bobcat, Orange is for Tiger; Red for Wolf; Green for Bear, Blue for Webelos, Black for World Conservation, Gold for Outdoor Activity Award, Silver for Nova and Supernova, Gold for Emergency Preparedness, Brown for the Religious Award and the band of Yellow represents the Arrow of Light Award.

 The parts of your arrow itself hold special significance.

-The three feathers symbolize the family, the pack leadership and the scout.
-We have all worked together to help you grow into a fine young man.
+The three feathers symbolize the family, the Pack leadership and the scout.
+We have all worked together to help you grow into a fine young person.
 May you always fly straight and true to the mark.